These Behaviors Increase Your Dementia Risk, According to Doctors

 What are the behaviors that increase your dementia risk, according to doctors?
 The brain is a mysterious machine, and there's a lot about the way it operates that experts still don't fully understand.
 For example: Why and how some people develop Alzheimer's and dementia, progressive diseases in which cognitive function, memory and judgment deteriorate.
 But that doesn't mean your brain health is completely beyond your control.

 Experts have identified simple steps you can take to keep your brain and memory in top condition in your older years.
 You can start by avoiding these everyday behaviors that can increase your dementia risk, according to doctors we talked to directly.
-Read on—and to ensure your health and the health of others, don't miss this urgent news: Here's How You Can Catch COVID Even If You're Vaccinated.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 Not Exercising Your Brain